Officiating Program – Overview

 NOTE: You are not required to have a Mentor, but it is highly recommended.

 2. When your Mentor determines you may be ready to be evaluated for certification, you shall undergo an Advanced Training Session (ATS).
-The ATS is designed to simulate routine game situations that can possibly occur during the certification evaluation.
-Your Mentor, a Certified Referee, or the Certified Referee Coordinator (CRC) administers the ATS and will ask 4 Players and Line Judges to be present.
+The ATS is designed to simulate difficult game situations that can possibly occur during the certification evaluation.
+Level 2 referees will be required to demonstrate an ability to work with the line judges during their Advanced Training Session (ATS).
+The ATS will be administered and organized by a trained and registered ATSA, (Assessor).

-4. After you successfully complete your ATS, the CRC will conduct a phone, Zoom or in-person interview with you to review the Referee Handbook (Best Practices) and the rules.
+4. On successful completion of your ATS, the CRC will conduct a phone, Zoom or in-person interview with you to review the Referee Handbook (Best Practices) and the rules.
 This review is similar to the compulsories portion of the certification evaluation.

-5. When the CRC determines you are ready for an evaluation, the CRC will notify the Pickleball Canada Referee Administrator to verify your eligibility to apply for the Referee certification.
+5. When the CRC is convinced that you are ready for an evaluation, they will notify the Pickleball Canada Certified Referee Administrator to verify your eligibility to apply for certification.

 The Certified Referee Application Process

-1. You shall meet a requirement of 20/30 visual acuity using both eyes (with or without corrective lenses) and submit a Visual Acuity Form signed by a health care professional within the past 12 months.
-This documentation is now required at the start of the Referee training program.
+2. You shall meet a requirement of 20/30 visual acuity using both eyes (with or without corrective lenses) and submit a Visual Acuity Form signed by a health care professional within the past 12 months.
+This documentation is now required at the start of the Referee training program, and must be current before being recommended for evaluation.

-3. Within 14 days prior to submitting your application for certification, you shall have achieved passing scores on the online Pickleball Canada tests:
+4. Within 14 days prior to submitting your application for certification, you shall have achieved 100% scores on all the online Pickleball Canada tests:

 a.
 Player